TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Text/Index.rst

 stdWrap properties are available under the property "value" and on the very rootlevel of the object.

+**Note:** Gifbuilder also has a :ref:`TEXT object <gifbuilder-text>` - do not mix that one up with the cObject described here; both are different objects.

 .. ### BEGIN~OF~TABLE ###